 - 1 Deviations between individual rates and the total figure are due to rounding. - 2 Although the Federal Statistical Office now publishes university-specific data on the temporary study-related international mobility of graduates, these figures reveal that a number of universities and universities of applied sciences are not yet in a position to document conclusive mobility data. - 3 Data on temporary study-related international mobility refer to students with a German university entrance certificate in later semesters, i.e. from the sixth university semester.
 International students and students in distance learning or on-the-job study programmes are excluded.
 See also p.
 82-87. - 4 Data on degree-related international mobility refer to 2020.
 See also Federal Statistical Office (2022d). - 5 The drop in Germany's mobility rate from 19.9% (2018) to 17.1% may be explained by a change in reporting statistics.
 As of reporting year 2019, the Federal Statistical Office also included upgrading training courses in vocational tertiary education in its calculation for Germany.
-However, as virtually no international mobility takes place in this sector, this addition inevitably led to a significant reduction in the - 6 See also Hauschildt (2021), p.
+However, as virtually no international mobility takes place in this sector, this addition inevitably led to a significant reduction in the mobility rate. - 6 See also Hauschildt (2021), p.
 260.

-Source: European Commission, Education and Training Monitor 2022 by the fact that the calculation draws on different data sources.
+C2.2 Mobility rates of university graduates in Germany and selected other countries in graduation year 2020, according to EU benchmark1 by the fact that the calculation draws on different data sources.
 In future, the European mobility benchmark will be calculated on the basis of higher education statistics, which is not yet possible in all countries.
 In Germany, too, such data have only been collected by universities since 2017, following the reformed Higher Education Statistics Act.
-For this reason, the results of graduate surveys are still being used to calculate the quotas.
-To date, the DAAD has used the representative data (on students in later semesters) from the Social Survey and, as of this edition, from the "Student Survey in Germany" (SiD), conducted by the DZHW, as a basis for extrapolating the German mobility rates (temporary study-related visits abroad), as well as the findings from the "Deutsche Studierende im Ausland" survey conducted by the Federal Statistical Office Germany (degree-related international mobility).
-As a survey conducted by the Federal Statistical Office Germany (degree-related international mobility).
+For this reason, the results of graduate surveys are still being used to calculate the quotas.2 To date, the DAAD has used the representative data (on students in later semesters) from the Social Survey and, as of this edition, from the "Student Survey in Germany" (SiD), conducted by the DZHW, as a basis for extrapolating the German mobility rates (temporary study-related visits abroad), as well as the findings from the "Deutsche Studierende im Ausland" survey conducted by the Federal Statistical Office Germany (degree-related international mobility).^{3,4}